 Fun fact: Notice how most Auras are associated with a traditional Element but none of them represent Air?
 Essence itself is associated with Air!

-Your character’s Essence quality level represents the “Density” of your Essence—the higher the Density of your Essence, the more Essence there is to manipulate.
-What this means is that as your character grows more and more skilled with controlling their Essence, their Essence will grow within them, allowing them to do more things with it.
+Your character’s Essence quality’s level represents the “Density” of their essence—the higher the Density of their essence, the more there is to manipulate.
+What this means is that as your character grows more and more skilled with controlling their essence, their essence will grow within them, allowing them to do more things with it.
 Using the terms of other RPG systems, this might be understood as your character’s magic level.

-Using your Essence quality, you will be able to find what skills a person with the same type of Aura at that level of Essence Density is capable of learning/using and choose what your character is able to do.
-Each level of Density affords your character a certain number of skills they can use their Essence for.
+Using the Essence quality, you will be able to find what skills a person with the same type of Aura at that level of essence Density is capable of learning/using and choose what your character is able to do.
+Each level of Density affords your character a certain number of skills they can use their essence for.

 |Density||Basic Skills||Honed Skills||Master Skills|

 Specific skills for each level are laid out in their respective chapter, linked above.

-Note: Skills listed in each chapter are intended to reflect your character’s growth of and control over their Essence rather than act as discrete skills that can be performed.
-As your Essence’s density increases and you learn more skills, envision that as enhancing your control over the Essence in a way that allows you to perform that skill by learning to manipulate it in certain ways.
+Note: Skills listed in each chapter are intended to reflect your character’s growth of and control over their Essence rather than act as discrete actions that can be performed.
+As their essence’s Density increases and they learn more skills, envision that as your character enhancing their control over their essence in a way that allows them to perform that skill by learning to manipulate it in certain ways.
 If your GM allows it, skills can be merged, weakened (unless otherwise specified), or altered to fit certain situations beyond what is described, so long as the Density allows the possibility.

 Manipulating Your Essence

 Using Essence follows the same rules as other qualities, but a negative impact failure gives your character the “strained” status condition.
-On a successful roll, you can use the skill you were trying to use to do anything that the skill could logically allow.
+On a successful roll, you can use the skill you were attempting to do anything that the skill could logically allow.
 For example, the Honed Skill Grab can be used to hold things in place as well as simply pick them up.